Tonoward/CIHP_masking_tool/README.md

 - —shoe_left
 - —shoe_right

 At least one item to mask is needed for the script to run.
+It is possible to add multiple items

 # Example